Yangliang95/DL/README.md

 ### Pre-trained model

 You can simply use the model that I trained before.
 It is under `models`.
-Use the `inference.ipynb` to load the model and run an inference.
+Use the `inference.py` to load the model and run an inference.

 ### Train yourself